supersu097/mycrawler/README.md

 Whatever Yinwang publish or delete one or more blog,you can always get to be known by the Email you set.

 - `pediy_crawler.py`
 A crawler for the bbs of pediy's Android security forum,also you can modify the url to crawl other forums.

 ## Prerequisite
 Execute the command below to solve the dependency:
 `sudo pip install -r requirement.txt`
-Whether for some personal reasons or others,it is very highly recommended to leverage the advantage of `virtualenv` to avoid some unnecessary pain from your local python enviroment.Just now,one of my colleague encountered a strange problem then I fix it by using the virtualenv.
+Whether for some personal reasons or others,it is very highly recommended to leverage the advantage of `virtualenv` to avoid some unnecessary pain from your local python enviroment.Just now,one of my colleagues encountered a strange problem then I fix it by using the virtualenv.

 ## Configuration & Notice
 You need to create a file named `config.py` with three required fields of `sender` `receiver` and `pwd`.Their data type are all the String.And it's also important to know that not one of them can be dispensed with.The value of sender and receiver are the respective Email adress as their literal meaning representing.
 First of all,for the filed of sender,I use the Email sevice provider of 126.com as the sender.And all about the sender you should know is that you need to allow the POP3/SMTP/IMAP service in the system setting page and remember the URL of the SMTP server such as smtp.126.com.Next,about the field of receiver mentioned above,it is: